 After a long, but scenic drive, we finally made it to El Paso.

-The sun was just about to set as we checked into our only hotel of note during our El Paso to Phoenix road trip, the Hotel Indigo.
+The sun was just about to set as we checked into our only hotel of note during our drive from El Paso to Phoenix, the Hotel Indigo.

 This hotel is built on top of its parking garage, so you have to take an elevator to get to the lobby.